limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 kubectl taint nodes nodeC purpose=gpu-compute:NoSchedule
 ```

-Second, attach taints to these nodes so it repels other Pods:
+Second, attach taints to these nodes so they repel other Pods:

 ```bash
 kubectl label nodes nodeA purpose=gpu-compute
 ```

-Finally, configure your Pod to use both node taint and Pod Affinity to effectively choose what node to run at:
+Finally, configure your Pod to use both Node Taint and Pod Affinity to effectively choose what node to run at:

 ```yaml
 apiVersion: v1